18

 I started putting the man in the hat, when I just wanted to say the most absurd thing.
 A lot of the time, I’m in a real life situation and I think what’s the most hurtful thing, what’s the worst way this can go, and have someone do that gleefully.
 That’s just a recipe for comedy right there.
 Then I have the guy in the hat so I’d put all that on him and then say “but that’s not the main guy, he’s much nicer than that” and, and I took that, the black hat symbolizes that for me because Aram from the now ended webcomic Men in Hats also wore a hat.

-Other recurring characters include a woman named Megan with short hair, a nihilist that is often paired with an existentialist wearing a beret, and a boy in a barrel.
-Representations of famous people frequently appear including blogger Cory Doctorow, free software advocate Richard Stallman, several Firefly cast members including Summer Glau and Nathan Fillion, and zombie versions of Richard Feynman and Marie Curie.
+Other recurring characters include a woman named Megan with short hair, a nihilist that is often paired with an existentialist wearing a beret, and a boy in a barrel, as well as representations of famous people, including blogger Cory Doctorow, free software advocate Richard Stallman, Firefly cast members Summer Glau and Nathan Fillion and zombie versions of Richard Feynman and Marie Curie.

 Book